 It’s then upgraded to a higher level of severity every 30 days, so you could also see late payments that are 60, 90, or even 120 days late.
 Your credit score drops further for every 30 days the payment remains late.

-When a late payment has been charged off by a creditor, it’s written off as a loss for tax purposes and sold for pennies on the dollar to a collections agency.
+Once an account has been charged off by a creditor, it’s written off as a loss for tax purposes and sold for pennies on the dollar to a collections agency.
 This usually happens after the debt is 120 days late and results in a new derogatory mark on your report.

 If you’ve entered into bankruptcy over the last several years, it will be listed on your credit report.
 It’s part of the trade-off for absolving a large portion of your debt.
 A Chapter 13 bankruptcy lasts seven years from your filing date, while a Chapter 7 bankruptcy lasts for ten years.